Medical Council of Canada

-Clinical laboratory tests –
+Clinical laboratory tests and adult normal values.

 This table lists reference values for the interpretation of laboratory results provided in the Medical Council of Canada exams.
+All values apply to adults.

 Normal values were obtained primarily from the University of Ottawa’s laboratory (Eastern Ontario Regional Laboratory Association [EORLA]), the AMA Manual of Style, and Ottawa Hospital Laboratory Services.